Csikszentmihalyi’s Good Business – Flow and Leadership

 “Good Business is about values.” – Dr. Michael Crooke

-2. Visioning beyond the Self – A business that does not contribute to human growth and well-being is not worth doing, no matter how much profit it generates in the short run.
-The most important distinguishing trait of visionary leaders is that they believe in a goal that benefits them and others.
+- Visioning beyond the Self – A business that does not contribute to human growth and well-being is not worth doing, no matter how much profit it generates in the short run.
+Visionary leaders’ most crucial distinguishing trait is that they believe in a goal that benefits them and others.
 People want to work for a cause, not just for a living.
 We must have the conviction that our existence serves a valuable purpose and has value.

-4. Leadership is a Function of Questions – Management has much to do with answers.
+- Leadership is a Function of Questions – Management has much to do with answers.
 But leadership is a function of questions.
 And the first question for a leader is: “Who do we intend to be?” and not “What are we going to do?”
 Your creativity largely depends on the ability to ask the right questions.
-The problem finding is rather crucial to creativity than problem-solving.
+Problem-finding is crucial to creativity rather than problem-solving.

 Csikszentmihalyi’s views on what it means to be an all-around good person can be summed up in three recommended ethical principles of behavior:

-• Help others experience Flow – Every one of us is a part of several “teams” – from our family to our social group and workplace.
-It is our responsibility to bring out the best in our team members, especially our co-workers and subordinates, realizing that our decisions affect their professional and personal lives.
+- Help others experience Flow – Every one of us is a part of several “teams” – from our family to our social group and workplace.
+Our responsibility is to bring out the best in our team members, especially our co-workers and subordinates, realizing that our decisions affect their professional and personal lives.
 Extending this to organizations, knowledge workers (especially) increasingly choose workplaces that offer more than just a paycheck.
 Organizations that “help others to experience Flow” are proven more successful in many performance dimensions than others that do not.